A classification of $\mathbb Q$-valued linear functionals on $\overline{\mathbb Q}^\times$ modulo units: Acknowledgment

 \section{Acknowledgment}

 The author wishes to thank Professor J.D.
-Vaaler for his many useful comments regarding this work including the recommendation to pursue the problem of classifying $\rat$-valued linear functionals on $\mathcal S$.
+Vaaler for his many useful comments regarding this work including the recommendation to pursue the problem of classifying $\rat$-valued linear functionals on $\mathcal V$.
+Additionally, we thank the referee for observing the alternate proof of Theorem \ref{AllLinearClassification} that involves inverse limits as well as many additional helpful remarks.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}